Skip to content

 Intuition

 Not every conceivable payoff pattern across states can be achieved by trading the available assets.
 The set of payoffs that can be generated by some portfolio is called the attainable set.
-Since the payoff map is linear, this set has the structure of a linear subspace of \(\mathbb{R}^K\).
-The dimension of this subspace determines how "rich" the market is in terms of the payoff profiles it can produce.
+Since the payoff map is linear, this set has the structure of a linear subspace of \(\mathbb{R}^S\).
+The dimension of this subspace measures how "rich" the market is in terms of the payoff profiles it can produce.

 Formal Definition